 Bill “Superfoot” Wallace retired as the undefeated Professional Karate Association (PKA) Middleweight Champion after defeating Robert Biggs in a 12-round bout in June 1980.
-The victory, his 23rd straight, signaled an end to an illustrious fifteen year career in tournament and full contact fighting.
+The victory, his 23rd straight, signaled an end to an illustrious fifteen-year career in tournament and full contact fighting.
 Known to the karate world as Superfoot, symbolic of his awesome left leg, which was once clocked in excess of 60 mph, Superfoot left a string of battered and bruised bodies along the martial arts fighting trail.
 He used his foot as others would use their hands, faking opponents with two or three rapid kicks and following with one solid knockout technique.
-His power, speed and precision were astounding.
-Superfoot, a 5’10”, native of Portland, Indiana began studying karate in February 1967 after suffering a right leg injury in a judo accident.
+His power, speed, and precision were astounding.
+Superfoot, a 5’10”, a native of Portland, Indiana began studying karate in February 1967 after suffering a right leg injury in a judo accident.
 The injury left him without the use of his leg in karate competition.
 Some observers said that Superfoot was committing martial arts suicide.
 However, Wallace had other ideas.
 For the next several years, Superfoot dominated the point-tournament circuit.

 As a national champion point fighter three years in a row, Superfoot captured virtually every major event on the tournament circuit.
 The more prestigious victories included: the U.S. Championships (three times), and the Top Ten Nationals (two times).
 Bill Wallace was such a dominant figure in the world of martial arts that Black Belt Magazine, the bible of industry publications, named him to its Hall of Fame three times in seven years—twice as “Competitor of the Year” and once as “Man of the Year”.
 Bill Wallace has additionally received numerous Hall of Fame honors from around the globe.
 Century Martial Arts has bestowed upon him a Lifetime Achievement Award along with taping a video series, simply entitled “Legends.”
 It has been noted that Superfoot is undeniably one of the ten most deadly men in the world.